cdapio/sample-spark-app/README.md

+# Deprecated
+This way of running existing Spark applications has been removed from newer versions of CDAP.
+See https://www.youtube.com/watch?v=gDnINRBzg2s.

 # Introduction

 This guide demonstrates how to manage and run your existing Apache Spark applications in CDAP.
 This repository has two examples and step-by-step instructions for achieving this.